-Toast and Coffee will provide the Uptown East neighborhood with a gathering place; a relaxed and welcoming, neighborly atmosphere.
-Focusing on quality coffee, delicious light food and baked goods, and friendly service.
+Toast and Coffee will provide the East Uptown neighborhood with a gathering place; a relaxed and welcoming, neighborly atmosphere.
+Focusing on quality coffee, delicious light food, baked goods, and friendly service.
 Toast and Coffee values diversity, kindness, and excellence.

 We proudly serve the historic Jefferson Park, Paseo, Capital, and Mesta Park neighborhoods.

-Tom and Shawn are recently retired professors (Go Cowboys!
-Go Sooners!) in architecture and musical theatre, respectively.
-It’s good to know that years of bad academic coffee has not gone for naught.
+Shawn & Tom are recently retired professors (Go Cowboys!
+Go Sooners!) in Musical Theatre and Architecture, respectively.
+It’s good to know that years of bad academic coffee hasn't gone for naught...